Universality of high-dimensional spanning forests and sandpiles: Interlacements and the Aldous-Broder algorithm

 \subsection{Evolution of the past under the dynamics}

 The reason that the dynamics induced by the interlacement Aldous-Broder algorithm are so useful for studying the past of the origin in the WUSF is that the past itself evolves in a very natural way under the dynamics.
-Indeed, if we run time backwards and compare the pasts $\fP_{-t}(v)$ and $\fP_0(v)$ of $v$ in $\F_{-t}$ and $\F_{0}$, we find that the past can become larger only at those times when a trajectory visits $v$.
-At all other times, $\fP_{-t}(v)$ decreases monotonically in $t$ as it is `cut up' by newly arriving trajectories.
+Indeed, if we run time backwards and compare the pasts $\fP_0(v)$ and $\fP_{-t}(v)$ of $v$ in $\F_0$ and $\F_{-t}$, we find that the past can become larger only at those times when a trajectory visits $v$.
+At all other times, $\fP_{-t}(v)$ decreases monotonically in $t$ as it is `sliced into pieces' by newly arriving trajectories.
 This behaviour is summarised in the following lemma, which is adapted from \cite[Lemma 5.1]{hutchcroft2015interlacements}.
-We write $\cI_{[a,b]}$ for the set of vertices that are hit by some trajectory in $\sI_{[a,b]}$, and write $\fP_t(v)$ for the past of $v$ in the forest $\F_t$.
+Given a set $A \subseteq \R$, we write $\cI_{A}$ for the set of vertices that are hit by some trajectory in $\sI_{A}$, and write $\fP_t(v)$ for the past of $v$ in the forest $\F_t$.

 \begin{lemma} Let $G$ be a transient network, let $\sI$ be the interlacement process on $G$, and let $\langle \F_t\rangle_{t\in \R}=\langle \AB_t(\sI) \rangle_{t\in \R}$.
 Let $v$ be a vertex of $G$, and let $s<t$.
 If $v \notin \cI_{[s,t)}$, then $\fP_s(v)$ is equal to the component of $v$ in the subgraph of $\fP_t(v)$ induced by $V \setminus \cI_{[s,t)}$. \end{lemma}